Creating a reimbursement journey to increase sign-up and meet diversity targets

 For the most deprived groups this increased to 27%, and increased by 19% for under-represented ethnic groups.

-This exercise helped the team to identify areas to explore in usability research and later AB testing.
+This exercise helped the team to identify areas to explore in usability research and later A/B testing.

 Usability testing